snapframework/snap-website/templates/faq.md

 list](http://mailman-mail5.webfaction.com/listinfo/snap) or contact us on our [IRC channel](http://webchat.freenode.net/?channels=snapframework&uio=d4) (`#snapframework` on [freenode](http://freenode.net/)).

+### How do I run my app in development mode?

+`cabal clean; cabal install -fdevelopment`

+If you've already built your application without development mode, it's important to do a clean first.

 ### I am getting a "cannot find normal object file" error when trying to build Snap.
 Why?